 Yeah, I did say that.
-And you can read about it here.
-But I’m speaking more about the fundamentals of coding than anything else.
-And there’s even a section in that post about when it DOES matter.
-And that’s what we’re going to discuss in this post.
+And you can read about why your first coding language doesn't matter here.
+But I'm speaking more about the fundamentals of coding than anything else.
+And there's even a section in that post about when it DOES matter.
+And that's what we're going to discuss in this post.

 I'm going to go ahead and assume that you're a normal person who wants to see results as quickly as possible.
 You want to do something really cool, really fast.
 And PHP is going to be the quickest way to do this.
 If you're on Windows or Mac, installing something called XAMPP will give you what you need to run websites locally on your machine, built in PHP, and see your results by visiting "localhost" in any browser you want.
 There are countless guides online about how to get it up and running.
 Within minutes, you'll be able to start learning your first language and building something nifty.
 And even better, taking a few hours to learn some basic HTML and CSS will also help you make your project look good rather than just working.

 Sure, you can probably build the same thing in a number of other languages.
 Python, Ruby, and a number of other languages can be used to build web applications.
 But there are two important factors that make PHP a better option.
 They both require a lot more know-how to get them running in a web browser, even if it's just locally, and then you basically have to re-do all of that whenever you decide it's time to put your project online to be used by the world.
 PHP will run on damn-near every single web hosting server you will ever find.

 Other solutions also require a framework to run on a web server, where PHP can do just fine all on its own.
 Also, it's super easy to get PHP talking to a database.
 Sure, you'll have to learn to build databases if you want to use one, but that's going to be the same for really any other solution so it's sort of a wash.